knative/community/ROLES.md

   </tr>
 </table>

-Please note that repos in the knative-sandbox GitHub org are a reflection of the WG leads.
-These leads are free to use their judgement to set the bar for what is required to become an approver and/or lead for knative-sandbox repos they are responsible for.
+Please note that repos in the knative-extensions GitHub org are a reflection of the WG leads.
+These leads are free to use their judgement to set the bar for what is required to become an approver and/or lead for knative-extensions repos they are responsible for.

 ## Contributor